jewelsofthought/neshama/site/references/taxonomy.md

 - Review them and type out all possible themes for the posts.
   Are they campaign or program specific?
 Organization updates?
 News articles?
 Case Studies?
 Product updates?
 - Just write down words
-  like “publications” “events” “news”.
+  like "publications" "events" "news".
-- Don’t get hung up on if they make sense or not.
+- Don't get hung up on if they make sense or not.
 That can come later.
-- Keep narrowing down your themes until you can’t go any further.
+- Keep narrowing down your themes until you can't go any further.

 ### Define your hierarchy